albadedan/image-map-creator/README.md

 --->

 This is a simple map creator tool made with the p5.js library.
-I want it to be easy to use for both the end user and the developper.
+I want it to be easy to use for both the end user and the developer.
 This work is still in beta so a lot of things are about to change (including the save file's structure).